sumanbaul/Stheer/README.md

 # FocusFluke 📱

-A modern productivity companion app that helps you manage notifications, track habits, focus with Pomodoro timers, and organize tasks efficiently.
+A modern productivity companion app that helps you manage notifications, track habits, focus with Pomodoro timers, organize tasks efficiently, and monitor app usage for better digital wellbeing.
 Built with Flutter and Material 3 design.

 ## ✨ Features